Oppodelldog/checkredirects/README.md

 ## redirects file
-Redirects file has to be named **redirects** and must be accissible next to checkredirects command.
+Redirects file has to be named **redirects** and must be accessible next to checkredirects command.

 File is csv, must be separated by ```\t```